Yograt/device_xiaomi_spes/README.md

 ## Device Configuration for Xiaomi Redmi Note 11

 The Xiaomi Redmi Note 11 (codenamed _"spes/spesn"_) is a mid range smartphone from Xiaomi.
+This tree belongs to Yograt.

 Redmi Note 11 was announced and released in January/February 2022.